-Is there a Pokémon game on PC?
-Well, no, unfortunately.
-Can you play Pokémon games on PC?
+What are the best games like Pokemon on PC?
+Can you play the original Pocket Monsters games on PC?
 Err, probably, but we wouldn’t know anything about illegal activities like that.
-What you want instead are some excellent, legal alternatives.
-Nintendo’s world-changing Pokémon series is a modern classic, and us PC players deserve a slice of that battle-flavoured pie.
+What you want instead are some excellent, seemingly legal alternatives.
+Nintendo’s world-changing Pokemon series is much beloved, and we PC players certainly deserve a slice of that battle-flavored pie.
 Let’s face it: who doesn’t enjoy a spell of kidnapping cute animals and forcing them to scrap, tooth and claw, now and again?
 Exactly.

 World of Final Fantasy

 This spin-off sees you explore the world of Grymoire, collecting Mirages – cute versions of classic Final Fantasy creatures.
 That mechanic reminds us of… something.
-Oh yeah: Pokémon.
-To wield your captured Mirages in battle, you have to organise them into strategic stacks – and here’s where further similarities with Nintendo’s series reveal themselves.
+Oh yeah, Pokemon.
+To wield your captured Mirages in battle, you have to organize them into strategic stacks – and here’s where further similarities with Nintendo’s series reveal themselves.

-The stacking system in World of Final Fantasy is an utterly charming twist on Pokémon’s battle formula, you see.
-And rediscovering all of your favourite Final Fantasy creatures in chibi form is simply adorable and more than reason enough to give this one a go.
+The stacking system in World of Final Fantasy is an utterly charming twist on Pokemon’s battle formula, you see.
+And rediscovering all of your favorite Final Fantasy creatures in chibi form is simply adorable and more than reason enough to give this one a go.

-Ooblets is an indie adventure directly inspired by Pokémon.
-The Double Fine-produced game will feature living plants, character customisation, house-building, and a smattering of other fun and quirky activities.
-You plant seeds that blossom into baby ooblets, and after leveling them up, you can have adorable dance battles with fellow ooblet trainers.
-These are built on turn-based battles, type-effectiveness charts, and various other mechanics that are about as Pokémon as they come.
+Ooblets is an indie adventure directly inspired by Pokemon.
+The Double Fine-produced game will feature living plants, character customization, house-building, and a smattering of other fun and quirky activities.
+You plant seeds that blossom into baby Ooblets, and after leveling them up, you can have adorable dance battles with fellow Ooblet trainers.
+These are built on turn-based battles, type-effectiveness charts, and various other mechanics that are about as Pokemon as they come.

-Farming and dance training is just the beginning, too.
-You can explore strange lands, talk to friendly neighbours, and indulge in the relaxing routines of town life.
-It’s also so ridiculously cute you may not be able to stand it.
-Ooblets is set to release in 2019 so keep an eye out for updates.
+Farming and dance training are just the beginning, too.
+You can explore strange lands, talk to friendly neighbors, and indulge in the relaxing routines of town life.
+It’s also so ridiculously cute you may be unable to stand it.